Insulating Your Old House, Part 1: How Heat Moves In and Out of Your House

 This is the heat conveyor.
 It occurs inside every uninsulated wall cavity.
 The greater the temperature difference between the warm side of the wall and the cold side, the faster the air circulates.
 This circulation is a heat exchanger — and, unfortunately, a very effective heat exchanger.
 It draws heat from the interior side of the wall and conveys it to the exterior side, which in turn conducts it to the outside air.

-The conveyor is a continuous, every minute or every day all year around and unstoppable.
+The conveyor is continuous, every minute of every day all year round, and unstoppable.
 In the summer it merely reverses, transferring heat from the warm exterior side of the wall to the air-conditioned interior side.
 From 50% to 70% of the winter heat loss in your walls is through this conveyor process.

 Heat Conduction and Thermal Bridging

 Heat can also be transferred through conduction — the movement of heat on a microscopic level from molecule to molecule within a material.
 When an atom is heated, its electrons move faster, which tends to excite the electrons of adjacent atoms so they move faster.
 These, in turn, excite even more electrons, and the process spreads.
 This is how heat moves from one atom to the next.
 Some materials, like most metals, are good heat conductors.
 Heat one end of a metal bar with a propane torch, and very quickly the other end gets hot.

 Most gases, including air, are poor conductors.
 The air in your wall cavity is a lousy conductor of heat.
-And, when it is replaced by a suitable insulation material, so convection is slowed, the wall cavity is an effective barrier to heat transfer.
+And, when it is replaced by suitable insulation material, so convection is slowed, the wall cavity is an effective barrier to heat transfer.
 But, air is not the only material in your walls.
 There is also the wall's wood framework.
 The wood framing penetrates through the wall from outside to inside, creating what is called a "thermal bridge" along which heat can pass through conduction.